 The Panama Canal is most definitely a highlight of Southern America.
 Its waters reach all the way from the Atlantic to the Pacific on a 48 mile route that passes through places such as Puerto Vallarta, Huatulco and Cartagena.
 On your cruise, stop for visits along the way and you’ll capture the essence of the continent.

 The Amazon is full of mysteries; a host to much of the world’s undiscovered flora and fauna.
 It provides a fascinating destination to visit, allowing people to truly escape the rest of the world for a while.
 The Ecuadorian Amazon in particular is so exotically embellished with birds, fish and strange species such as the giant river otter, that you’ll never see the world in quite the same way after.

 South America is a vast and diverse continent, full of wonder, wildlife, culture and history.
-For those looking for somewhere truly unforgettable need look no further.
+For more information get in touch with us today.

 Jenny’s passion for culture and wildlife has taken her across the world.
 Favourite experiences so far have included snorkelling at the Great Barrier Reef, sailing on the Ganges in Varanasi, hiking through Norway and spending many hours on safari in Kenya and India spotting a menagerie of wonderful creatures.

 Why choose a Titan Travel tour or cruise?